Course Overview

 Location: Available in England.
 It may be possible to undertake an apprenticeship at our Edinburgh centre if the apprentice is resident in England and spends at least 50% of their employment in England.

-Attendance: Day release via Virtual Blended Delivery Classrooms.
+Attendance: Day release via Live Online Delivery Classrooms.
 The majority of the theory element of the programme is delivered in virtual lecture format using our virtual delivery platform that allows you to engage with tutors and your peers in real time either from home or from work.
 During virtual lectures you will be expected to participate in a diverse range of learning and assessment activities including live chat, group chat, breakout room activities, independent activities e.g. research, polls and Q&A sessions.
 It is therefore essential that you have a working microphone and camera on your laptop or PC to allow this.
 All virtual classroom sessions are recorded and are available to view after the event for consolidation of learning and revision purposes.
 Online exams are available via a remote invigilation platform as well as by physically attending one of our main centres.
 Practical training sessions are held in-centre in the college environment; you will attend your chosen centre for practical training days (approximately 10) throughout your programme.
 Available centres: Huntingdon, Horsham and Lichfield.

 Off-The-Job Training